 The real-time data warehouses of the Alibaba Search and Recommendation Data Warehouse Platform support multiple e-commerce businesses, such as Taobao (Alibaba Group), Taobao Special Edition (Taobao C2M), and Eleme.
 Real-time data warehouses also support data applications, such as real-time dashboards, real-time reports, real-time algorithm training, and real-time A/B test dashboards.

 We believe that data is the brainpower of the Alibaba Search and Recommendation System.
 This power is reflected in many areas, such as algorithm iteration, product operations, and decision-making.
 Therefore, it is important to understand how data flows in search and recommendation business scenarios.
-First, information is collected.
-When you use the search and recommendation feature of Taobao Mobile, tracking information on the server is triggered.
-Second, the collected information is processed by using offline and real-time extract, transform, load (ETL), and then loaded into the product engine.
+First, information is sent to the Taobao Mobile app when you use the search and recommendation feature.
+Second, this information is then processed using offline and real-time extract, transform, load (ETL) capabilities, and then loaded into the product engine.
 Third, we build an analysis system based on the engine to facilitate analysis and decision-making for algorithms and products.
 Fourth, after each decision is made, new content is produced and you see the business forms generated by the algorithm model.
-This results in a new round of data collection, processing, loading, and analysis.
-In this way, data is used to form a complete business process, in which each phase is very important.

 Real-time data is used in a variety of e-commerce search and recommendation scenarios, such as real-time analysis, algorithm application, and refined operations by the target audience.